-Clinical Experience (CLIN courses): A method of unpaid training that takes place in a clinical setting in the field of study in which students are orientated.
+Clinical Experience (CLIN courses): A method of unpaid training that takes place in a clinical setting in the field of study in which students are orientated, typically in health-care programs.
 Clinicals are taught, monitored and evaluated by Saskatchewan Polytechnic instructors or preceptors based on established learning outcomes.
-Fifteen hours of clinical experience is equal to one credit unit.
+Fifteen hours of clinical experience is equal to one credit unit

 - Students receive a pass or fail grade

 - Credits are awarded and clinical experiences are required to graduate